MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/sdlc.md

 # Application Development Environments in Azure Landing Zones

 Development teams want limited interference with the ability to iterate quickly, while cloud governance and platform teams need to solve for organizational risk and security at scale.
-Azure landing zone design principles guide customers to adopt policy-driven governance, which provides foundational guard rails while also delegating many controls to application teams who deploy and manage their own landing zone resources.
+Azure landing zone design principles guide customers to adopt policy-driven governance.
+This governance provides foundational guard rails, while also delegating many controls to application teams.
+These applications teams then deploy and manage their own landing zone resources.

 A key part of this approach is to provide sandbox resources for "semi-governed" resources that allow for application teams to explore technologies and capabilities.

-This article provides guidance for how cloud platform teams can provide guardrails to manage application environments in Azure, and how an organization can fit different application development environments into this framework.
-A key aspect of this is placing environment subscriptions in appropriate management groups.
+This article provides guidance for how cloud platform teams can provide guardrails to manage application environments in Azure.
+The article gives guidance on how an organization can fit different application development environments into this framework.
+A key aspect is placing environment subscriptions in appropriate management groups.

 When application owners use [Subscription Vending](subscription-vending.md) or other subscription creation processes, it is important for there to be clarity about how to request subscriptions for multiple development environments.

-In this guide, we will talk both about the Azure landing zone - the management groups, policies, and shared platform architecture - along with the workload or application landing zone.
+In this guide, we talk both about the Azure landing zone - the management groups, policies, and shared platform architecture - and the workload or application landing zone.

 > [!NOTE]
 > This is for workload landing zones only.
 For testing and environment segregation for the Azure landing zone platform itself, review the [testing approach for enterprise-scale](../../enterprise-scale/testing-approach.md) (Canary approach).